Understanding Policy Gradients

 Cons:

-- Training takes forever.
+- Training takes significant time.
 The use of sampled data is not efficient.
 High variance confounds actions.
 Need tons of data for estimator to be good enough.

 - Converge to local optima.
 Often there are many optima.